10 Useful Things to Know About Your Australian 457 Visa

 You must show proof of adequate health insurance when applying for your 457 visa.
 An applicant must arrange for health insurance and show proof of cover when they lodge their 457 visa application.
 If any dependent family members are included in the application, then adequate health insurance coverage is also required for these individuals.

 There are exceptions available for Irish passport holders and if you hold a passport from a country that has a reciprocal health care agreement with Australia – United Kingdom, Sweden, Finland, Norway, the Netherlands, Belgium, Slovenia, Malta and Italy.
-These exceptions are explained in detail in this post.

 A comparison site that lists all the policies can be viewed at www.457visacompared.com.au.